 Which is the best Cricut for beginners?
-There’s no one-size-fits-all solution to the question as each person crafts differently.
-Instead, I am going to help you decide on the right Cricut cutting machine for you.
-I will give you my overall best pick and the details on the currently available Cricut cutting machines.
-By the end, you will be able to make a decision about which machine is right for you and your needs.
+There’s no one-size-fits-all solution to the question, as each person crafts differently.
+Instead, I will help you decide on the right Cricut cutting machine for you.
+Keep reading to find out my overall best pick and the details on the currently available Cricut cutting machines.

 This is not a paid or sponsored post.
-All products mentioned in this post were paid for by Michelle Moncrief.
-This is an independent review and assessment.
-Maker’s Corner Crafts is reader-supported.
-If you make a purchase through one of my links, I earn a small commission at no additional cost to you.
-Thank you for your support!
+Makers Corner Crafts is supported by readers like you.
+Making a purchase through one of my links earns me a small commission at no cost to you.
+This helps me run the website, and I appreciate your support.
 As an Amazon Associate, I earn from qualifying purchases.
 Learn more here.

 Can’t see or play the video?
 Click here.